MartinRGB/RaspberryPi-CM4-eGPU-Guide/README.md

 ## III.Init the OS

 #### 1.tool preparation and SSH login
-P.S. my Dell 2715Q is not competible with this raspios version

 first you need enable `SSH` in `Preferences` > `Raspberry Pi Configuration` > `Interface` on Raspberry Pi